Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Why we are gathering

-weave a shared picture of the whole climate action ecosystem in Tāmaki Makaurau
+weave a shared picture of the whole climate action system of Tāmaki Makaurau

-Future Search was chosen as a convening process that supports people to collaborate to find solutions and act on them together.
+Future Search has been chosen as a convening process that supports people to co-create shared pathways forward together.

 Who will be there